 “The SAT is a college entrance exam that is accepted or required at nearly all four-year colleges and universities in the United States.
-It is among the most rigorously researched and designed tests in the world, serving as both a measure of students’ college readiness and as a valid and reliable predictor of college outcomes.
+It serves as both a measure of students’ college readiness and as a valid and reliable predictor of college outcomes.
 The current SAT includes sections on reading, writing and math, with the highest possible score for each section being 800.

-The redesigned SAT will launch in March 2016 and will focus on the skills and knowledge that evidence shows are needed most for college and career success.
+The redesigned SAT launched in March 2016 and focuses on the skills and knowledge that evidence shows are needed most for college and career success.
 It reflects what Colorado students are already learning in their classrooms, including the best of instruction in math, English language arts, science, history, and social studies.
-The new test will have two sections – Math and Evidence-Based Reading and Writing.
-There will be a scoring scale of 400 to 1600, with an optional essay scored separately.”
+The new test has two sections – Math and Evidence-Based Reading and Writing.
+The scoring scale is 400 to 1600, with an optional essay scored separately.”

 Why This Option

 The SAT is a national college admissions exam that all Colorado students take in 11thgrade.